 Understanding our fears is the key to overcoming our fears and starts with observing our self-talk.
-We know fear and anxiety distort rational thinking, so it’s helpful to have a plan in place before you begin overreacting.
+We know fear and anxiety distort rational thinking, so it’s helpful to have a plan before you begin overreacting.
 Overacting makes us like lemmings running over a cliff.
 That’s why people hoard toilet paper.
-That’s why people pick a scapegoat to project their anger about the situation.
+People pick a scapegoat to project their anger about the situation.

-A crisis of any kind triggers our primitive mind, the fight, flight, or freeze reaction.
-It’s the part of our brain that we share with almost all living creatures.
+Any crisis triggers our primitive mind, the fight, flight, or freeze reaction.
+It’s the part of our brain we share with almost all living creatures.
 We don’t think about it.
 It is a natural reaction.
 For example, we hear an unexpected noise and jump or freeze.
 But, again, we don’t think about it.
 It just happens.

-So, the key is to learn about your fears and confront them before you are under stress and lose emotional equilibrium.
+So, the key is to learn about your fears and confront them before you are stressed and lose emotional equilibrium.
 A proactive approach is always best.
-But people put off this kind of inner work because it isn’t easy.
+But people put off this inner work because it isn’t easy.

 1. Acknowledge Your Fear

-Denial is an unhealthy coping strategy, it locks us into a mindset that refuses to see the facts.
-Instead, we need to is acknowledge your fears.
+Denial is an unhealthy coping strategy that locks us into a mindset that refuses to see the facts.
+Instead, we need to acknowledge our fears.
 Once you acknowledge fear, you can handle it.
 Instead of acting out of fear, you can make better, healthier choices.

 2. Don’t Get Sidetracked

 Don’t get sidetracked by popular right-wing religious or political leaders who reject science and common sense.
-When you follow the advice of people who are not qualified to provide an informed argument, you put yourself and others at risk.
-Don’t put yourself at risk and ask others to do the same, it puts everyone at risk.
+You put yourself and others at risk when you follow the advice of people not qualified to provide an informed argument.
+Don’t put yourself at risk and ask others to do the same, as it puts everyone at risk.
 Those who survive living in a disaster movie are those who make informed decisions.